Christianity and Islam: Jesus

 A relief depicting the final judgement of sinners by Jesus at Amiens Cathedral, France.
 The divinity of Jesus is an important aspect differentiating the two faiths.

 Muslims and Christians both believe that Jesus was born to Mary, a virgin.
-They both also believe that Jesus is the Messiah.
+They both also believe that Jesus is the Messiah and the second coming.
 However, they differ on other key issues regarding Jesus.
 Almost all Christians believe that Jesus was the incarnated Son of God, divine, and sinless.
 Islam teaches that Jesus was the penultimate and one of the most important prophets of God, but not the Son of God, not divine, and not part of the Trinity.
 Rather, Muslims believe the creation of Jesus was similar to the creation of Adam.

 Christianity and Islam also differ in their fundamental views related to the crucifixion and resurrection of Jesus.
 Christianity teaches that Jesus was condemned to death by the Sanhedrin and the Roman prefect Pontius Pilate, crucified, and after three days, resurrected.
 Islam teaches that Jesus was a human prophet who, like the other prophets, tried to bring his people to worship the one true God, termed Tawhid.
 Muslims also believe that Jesus was condemned to crucifixion and then miraculously saved from execution, and was raised to the heavens.
 In Islam, instead of Jesus being crucified, his lookalike was crucified.

 Both Christians and Muslims believe in the Second Coming of Jesus.
 Christianity does not state where will Jesus return, while the Hadith in Islam states that Jesus will return at a white minaret at the east of Damascus (believed to be the Minaret of Isa in the Umayyad Mosque), and will pray behind Mahdi.
 Christians believe that Jesus will return to kill the Antichrist and similarly Muslims believe that Jesus will return to kill Dajjal.
 Many Christians believe that Jesus would then rule for 1,000 years, while Muslims believe Jesus will rule for forty years, marry, have children and will be buried at the Green Dome.